Miguel Pate: Biography

 Miguel "Stay out them boxes" Pate attended West Feliciana High School in Louisiana from 1994 to 1997.
-After graduating West Feliciana High School he attended Meridian Junior College from 1997 until 1999 where he excelled in the triple jump and long jump and addition to playing on the basketball team his freshman year.
+After graduating West Feliciana High School he attended Meridian Community College from 1997 until 1999 where he excelled in the triple jump and long jump and addition to playing on the basketball team his freshman year.
 His first year he had a personal best of 50 ft 7+1/4 in in the triple jump and 25 ft 2+1/2 in in the long jump.
 Pate finished fourth at the National Junior College Athletic Association (NJCAA) Track and Field Championships in the long jump.
 The following year he won the NJCAA Championship in the triple jump and had a wind aided personal best of 52 ft 7 in.

 The following year Pate transferred to the University of Alabama.
 At the University of Alabama Pate continued to improve under the tutelage of Rod Tiffin.
 At the University of Alabama Pate won the 2001 World University Games and was an All American several times while competing for the Alabama Crimson Tide.
 However, Miguel had not yet won an NCAA Championship.

 In 2002 Pate had his breakout season.
 Pate turned down the opportunity to sign a professional track and field contract in order to finish his eligibility.
 Because Pate played basketball in the winter of his freshman year at Meridian Junior College he had eligibility to compete during the NCAA indoor track and field season.
 Miguel began his season with a jump of 27 ft 4 in and remained undefeated all season going into the USA Indoor Track and Field Championships.
 At the meet Pate jumped 28 ft 2+1/4 in and won the competition by nearly two feet; with this jump, Pate also became the NCAA Indoor Long Jump record holder.
 Only two people have ever jumped farther indoors in human history.
 Pate went on to win the NCAA Championship in the long jump and was runner up in the triple jump.
 In the spring Pate signed a professional contract with Nike.